zhigadlo599/Kalaur-auto/README.md

-# EcoClean Pro
+# EcoClean

-EcoClean Pro est une application web moderne offrant des services de nettoyage professionnel.
-L'application est construite avec React, TypeScript, et Tailwind CSS.
+**Version 1.0.0**

+EcoClean Pro is a modern web application that provides professional cleaning services.
+This application is designed to offer a seamless user experience for both residential and commercial clients, allowing them to easily book services, manage appointments, and get quotes.
+Built with a robust and modern technology stack, EcoClean Pro ensures reliability, scalability, and a user-friendly interface.

-## Technologies utilisées
+## Technologies

 - React 18
 - TypeScript